Did you feel the universe shift last week?

 Now she tells more stories and with even greater energy and emotion.
 She can’t wait to tell you what happened and by you I mean me because with this shift has come a surprising shyness.

 One of her favorite stories is about the time she had a stomach virus – oh how she loves to tell this story! – and for the first time ever last week she said “ME THROW UP!” instead of “ME SICK!”.
 Milestones, people.

 Her sense of self is developing nicely.
 Now when I call her “Silly Goose” or “Sugar Cube”, she scrunches her forehead and corrects me, “NO COOB.
 ME FARRAH!”

 Greetings and and salutations have become important:

 Everything gets a farewell: “BYE BYE HOUSE!
 BYE HOME!” walking down the front stairs.
 “BYE BYE ARLO BIKE!
 BYE BYE CAR!” closing the garage door.
-Everything gets a farewell but no one gets a goodbye.
+Everything gets a farewell but everyone gets the silent treatment.
 She will instead bury her delicious head in the crook of my neck as we walk away.
-I will apologize for this because I understand the craving.

 She has blended Peek-a-Boo and Hide-and-Seek into “SEEK-A-BOO” and when it’s her turn to count she just repeats “TWO” and “FIVE” because those are the only numbers she remembers because she is two and her brother is five.
 Farrah loves being two.
 She sings herself this lullaby every night: